MicrosoftDocs/win32/desktop-src/WmiSdk/describing-a-qualifier-with-a-qualifier-flavor.md

 ---
-Description: 'A qualifier flavor is a flag that describes more information about a qualifier.'
+Description: A qualifier flavor is a flag that describes more information about a qualifier.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'a7d9d1c0-9386-4c90-9788-993b35ed12db'
+ms.assetid: a7d9d1c0-9386-4c90-9788-993b35ed12db
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: Describing a Qualifier with a Qualifier Flavor
+title: Describing a Qualifier with a Qualifier Flavor ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
 ---

 # Describing a Qualifier with a Qualifier Flavor